 Starry stonewort is a green macroalga (a complex, multicellular algae that resembles a higher plant).
 Native to Eurasia, and believed to have been introduced to this continent through ballast water contamination, starry stonewort was first recorded in North America in 1978, growing in the St. Lawrence River.
-It has since spread to many sites along the St. Lawrence, and
+It has since spread to many sites along the St. Lawrence, and to portions of the Great Lakes region, (especially around Lake Ontario, parts of Michigan and New York).
+Though not yet known to be present in New England, Maine's proximity to infestations in the St. Lawrence River valley warrant putting this invader on our radar screen.

 Like Maine's native stoneworts, Nitella and Chara, starry stonewort forms dense colonies of upright, plant-like stems sprouting whorls of slender, tentacle-like branches.
 Distinctive, are the tiny, cream-colored, star-shaped reproductive structures called "bulbils" that occur at the base of branch clusters.
 Even before they are evident to the naked eye, the bulbils can be detected by feel, by gently squeezing the stems at the whorls.
 The tiny bulbils are distinctly "firm" relative to the soft gelatinous feel of the rest of the algae.
-If you suspect that you have found this invader, please notify MCIAP or Maine DEP immediately.
+If you suspect that you have found this invader, please notify VLMP or Maine DEP immediately.